British Chinese cuisine: Cuisine and regional variations

 Chinese food is considered a major part of British cuisine.
 In 2017, over 80% of Londoners reported having been to a Chinese takeaway.

-Some Chinese takeaway restaurants in Britain have developed original recipes such as crispy duck pancakes, a variation on peking duck consisting of aromatic crispy duck on savoury spring pancakes usually served with julienned cucumber, spring onions and hoisin sauce.
+Some Chinese takeaway restaurants in Britain have developed original recipes such as crispy duck pancakes, a variation on Peking duck consisting of aromatic crispy duck on savoury spring pancakes usually served with julienned cucumber, spring onions and hoisin sauce.
 Another dish is jar jow, a stir-fried dish of sliced char siu, bamboo shoots, onions and green pepper seasoned with chilli powder and tomato paste.
-In Northern England, particularly Liverpool where they originate, salt and pepper chips, which are made of chips stir fried with five-spice powder, peppers and onions, are popular.
-By the late 2010s, the popularity of old fashioned dishes like jar jow had faded in favour of American-style Chinese dishes such as chop suey and Americanised chow mein in Chinese takeaways, whereas many other restaurants throughout Britain increasingly offer authentic Chinese dishes.
+In Northern England, particularly Liverpool where they originate, salt and pepper chips, which are made of chips stir fried with salt and pepper seasoning, peppers and onions, are popular.
+By the late 2010s, the popularity of old-fashioned dishes like jar jow had faded in favour of American-style Chinese dishes such as chop suey and Americanised chow mein in Chinese takeaways, whereas many other restaurants throughout Britain increasingly offer authentic Chinese dishes.